 9. Tougher Than Tom’s Mosquito TNT

 Contains sugar, yeast, and table salt.
 The containers are the same wasp traps used by Grandpa Gus’s (above).
 Not surprisingly, they kill honey bees.
-Per casting calls for the commercials, the target demographic is white folks who shop at Whole Foods (I’m not making this up).
+Per casting calls for the commercials, the target demographic is white folks who shop at Whole Foods (I’m not making this up); the ads target only women, too.
 Here’s an ad.
 This device doesn’t appear to registered in any of the states that require registration of “minimum risk” pesticides.
-Exactly who owns Tougher Than Tom is unclear, but it seems to be managed by an Austin marketing firm called Simply Strive headed by Zach Collins, an expert on autonomous media buyers.
-I don’t fully understand how companies in #8 and #9 are connected but Olynyk and Collins apparently first collaborated on Real Deal Dating LLC, and both are officers in Sask Connect Marketing LLC.
+Exactly who owns Tougher Than Tom is unclear, but it seems to be managed by an Austin marketing firm called Simply Strive headed by Zachary S. Collins, an expert on autonomous media buyers.
+Olynyk and Collins apparently first collaborated on Real Deal Dating LLC, and both are officers in Sask Connect Marketing LLC.

 It’s worth noting that none of the companies has released any efficacy data.
 Similarly, none of the companies has posted video evidence of mosquitoes being attracted to their devices when deployed in a yard.
 And none of the companies show mosquitoes dying when the device is deployed outside.
 All the hallmarks of snake-oil salesmen.